-You will take four core courses, two optional courses and complete a substantial independent piece of work, normally in the form of a dissertation.
+You will take four core and two optional courses and complete a substantial independent piece of work, normally in the form of a dissertation.

-- Corporate finance and investment
+- Corporate finance

 - Financial markets, securities and derivatives

-- Modern theory of banking and finance
+- Modern theory of banking and finance.

 - Basic econometrics

-- Financial sector stability and growth
+- Financial analysis and equity valuation

 - Foreign direct investment and development

-- International finance and money
+- International banking and financial markets

-- International financial accounting for multi national companies (MNCs) (Accounting & Finance)
+- International financial accounting for MNCs

-- The law and economics of sovereign debt regulations.
+- The law and economics of sovereign debt regulation.

 Information for international students

-The University of Glasgow welcomes students from over 100 different countries.
-For applicants whose first language is not English, the University normally sets a minimum English Language proficiency level.
-Visit: http://www.gla.ac.uk/international/englishlanguagerequirements/ for details.
+For applicants whose first language is not English, the University sets a minimum English Language proficiency level.